Frontend Architectural choices

 - Webpack 5 via Webpacker with custom configs under

-adds Terser, MiniCssExtract, environment plugin (GA and API variables), WebP optimization, and gzip compression with hashed filenames.
+config/webpack/*:shared.jsinjects.envvalues, sets up CSS Modules, SCSS loaders, SVG sprite loader, file-loader assets, module aliases (app,components,routes), and a manifest plugin.development.jsconfigures the dev server (CORS headers, historyApiFallback, polling watch).production.jsadds Terser, MiniCssExtract, environment plugin (GA and API variables), WebP optimization, and gzip compression with hashed filenames.

 - Node version is pinned to 12.13.0 (

-).
+.nvmrc).
 Yarn 1.x is used across scripts.

 Testing and CI